36% of Catawba College students vaccinated as classes begin - Salisbury Post

 SALISBURY — Just over a third of Catawba College students are vaccinated as the college begins its fall semester Thursday.

 Everyone on campus is required to report their vaccination status to the college.
-Officials were still tallying the number of vaccinated people on campus on Wednesday and about 36% of students have been vaccinated while 79% of staff have received a vaccine.
+Officials were still tallying the number of vaccinated people on campus on Wednesday, but they said about 36% of students have been vaccinated while 79% of staff have received a vaccine.

-The percentage of vaccinated students is similar to what other college campuses have calculated in their populations and the age range of a population mostly in their late teens and early 20s.
+The percentage of vaccinated students is similar to what other college campuses have calculated in their populations and for the age range of late teens and early 20s.

-As of Tuesday, the college reported four cases of COVID-19 in students, including three unvaccinated students and one vaccinated, and one active case in an unvaccinated staff member.
+As of Tuesday, the college reported four cases of COVID-19 in students, including three unvaccinated students and one vaccinated.
+One active case was in an unvaccinated staff member.

 Catawba Marketing and Communication Director Jodi Bailey said the college wants to increase the number of vaccinated people on campus all the way to the 85% mark, on the high end of the herd immunity threshold, based on recommendations from health professionals.